google-research/computation-thru-dynamics/README.md

 * **A GPU** -  XLA compiles these examples to CPU *very slowly*, so best to use a GPU for now.

-## LFADS - Latent Factor Analysis via Dynamics Systems
+## LFADS - Latent Factor Analysis via Dynamical Systems

 LFADS is a tool for inferring dynamics from noisy, high-dimensional observations of a dynamics system.
 It is a sequential auto-encoder with some very particular